electron-react-boilerplate/electron-react-boilerplate/README.md

 git pull upstream master
 ```

+## Type Annotations
+Optionally annotate your code with types.
+Use [Facebook's Flow](https://flowtype.org) or [tcomb types](https://github.com/gcanti/babel-plugin-tcomb-boilerplate) to optionally and gradually add type annotations to function arguments and return values.
+If you don't want to add type checking, just don't add types.
+Type checks are turned off during production mode.

 ## Native-like UI

 If you want to have native-like User Interface (OS X El Capitan and Windows 10), [react-desktop](https://github.com/gabrielbull/react-desktop) may perfect suit for you.